On ‘The Voice,’ three women with ties to Anne Arundel County sing for Team Legend

 “The Voice,” NBC’s long-running vocal talent show, is midway through Season 22, and three women from the Western shore are still in the running.
 Parijita Bastola, a 17-year-old senior at Severna Park High School, punched her ticket to the top 16 last week, and “Vote for Parijita” posters are plastered all over Severna Park.

-Monday night, sisters Lindsay and Kasey Staniszewski, who perform as a duo called The Marilynds, will sing to claim their own spot in the “live” episodes.
+Monday night, sisters Lindsay and Kasey Staniszewski, who perform as a duo called The Marilynds, sang to claim their own spot in the “live” episodes, but lost in the knockout round.

 For both sets of parents, watching their daughters win praise from the likes of music superstars John Legend, Camila Cabello, Blake Shelton and Gwen Stefani caps off years of driving to musical theater rehearsals, band practice and concerts, although Greg and Kim Staniszewski have been playing the roles of parental cheerleaders for a few more years.